HTTP API Reference Guide

 Warning

 Only run this command if you have the ability to configure your networking hardware between 1000BASE-T1 and 100BASE-T1.
-If you do not have the configuration option available, you will no longer be able to communicate to the sensor.
+If you do not have the configuration option available, you will no longer be able to communicate with the sensor.
 Please refer to an Example 100Base-T1 Connector.

 Example